 Because the vast majority of high-velocity penetrating brain injuries are due to gunshot wounds, the terms are used interchangeably in this article.

 The incidence of gunshot injuries to the head is increasing in some countries, due to the ease of accessibility of firearms.
 In the civilian population, suicide and criminal activity account for the majority of cases and young male adults remain the most at risk 4.

-Damage to bone and soft tissues of the head by high-velocity projectiles is dependent on a number of factors, such as shape and size, however, the dominant factor is the amount of kinetic energy they deposit as they traverse tissues.
+Damage to the bone and soft tissues of the head by high-velocity projectiles is dependent on a number of factors, such as shape and size, however, the dominant factor is the amount of kinetic energy they deposit as they traverse tissues.
 Total energy is proportional to the mass of the object times the square of its velocity (E = 1/2mv2).
 In other words, most of the kinetic energy available is due to velocity, explaining why a small bullet can do far more damage than a much larger object (e.g. knife blade) and why the patterns of injury for high-velocity objects is different to low-velocity ones.
 Both with cause direct damage as they traverse brain, however, high-velocity projectiles will also be able to A) impart significant kinetic energy to bone fragments and B) cause a cavitary shockwave in their wake which can damage tissue at considerable distances from the injury tract 5.